iot49/photo-web/projectBrief.md

 * `pw-nav-page`: Main look-and feel of the application.
 It contains the header with navigation and main content area.
 * `pw-photo-browser`: Interface for browsing and viewing albums in the Apple Photos library.
 * `pw-ken-burns`: Shows albums using the Ken Burns effect.
-* `pw-files-browser`: The files browser that allows users to browse and view documents in the `${DOCS}` folder.
+* `pw-files-browser`: The files browser that allows users to browse and view documents in the `${FILES}` folder.
 Renders common formats like markdown, pdf, and images.